johbenrivcar/setedious/README.md

         console.log( dataSet.myNamedSet );
     });

+The above handler will be called whenever any sql statement submitted to setedious returns a dataset named "myNamedSet".

     // create and submit the SQL, with handler for all datasets let sql = "SELECT 'myNamedSet' setName, * FROM myTable;"
              + " SELECT 'anotherSet' setName, * FROM anoTable; ";

+The above SQL statement will return two datasets, named "myNamedSet" and "anotherSet".
+Empty datasets are not returned.

     // execute both select statements and collect the returned
     // datasets in a callback.
     setedious.execSQL( sql , (err, allDataSets )=>{